 Using the foam roller for mobility can be a great way to warm up your muscles and joints before exercise.
 It is an excellent tool to help guide you through body movements, opening up new ranges of motion.
 Below you will find a few moves that target the shoulders and upper/lower back.

 After stimulating, increasing blood circulation, and mobilizing muscle groups, strengthening is the next step.
 There are some pretty challenging stability exercises for the foam roller.
 Here are a few we came up with.
-Get the whole routine in our YDM Workout MiX program!

 Get a foam roller from Amazon and start these exercises!